rozek/node-red-contrib-javascript-function/README.md

-# node-red-contrib-javascript-function #
+# node-red-simple-wiki #

-a Node-RED node for dynamic JavaScript Functions
+a simple wiki implemented in Node-RED